 Recovery from open surgery usually takes several weeks to treat post-operative pain.
 It is also advised not to lift anything heavy or engage in strenuous activities.

 Laparoscopic surgery usually takes a shorter recovery time.
-However, it may not be an option for patients with a large hernia or those who have had previous abdominal surgery.
+However, it may not be an option for patients with large hernias or those who have had previous abdominal surgery.

 Infants and children recover faster than adults from inguinal hernia repair.